WAFV2#

 This is the latest version of the WAF API, released in November, 2019.
 The names of the entities that you use to access this API, like endpoints and namespaces, all have the versioning information added, like “V2” or “v2”, to distinguish from the prior version.
 We recommend migrating your resources to this version, because it has a number of significant improvements.

 If you used WAF prior to this release, you can’t use this WAFV2 API to access any WAF resources that you created before.
-You can access your old rules, web ACLs, and other WAF resources only through the WAF Classic APIs.
-The WAF Classic APIs have retained the prior names, endpoints, and namespaces.
+WAF Classic support will end on September 30, 2025.

-For information, including how to migrate your WAF resources to this version, see the WAF Developer Guide.
+For information about WAF, including how to migrate your WAF Classic resources to this version, see the WAF Developer Guide.

 WAF is a web application firewall that lets you monitor the HTTP and HTTPS requests that are forwarded to an Amazon CloudFront distribution, Amazon API Gateway REST API, Application Load Balancer, AppSync GraphQL API, Amazon Cognito user pool, App Runner service, or Amazon Web Services Verified Access instance.
 WAF also lets you control access to your content, to protect the Amazon Web Services resource that WAF is monitoring.
 Based on conditions that you specify, such as the IP addresses that requests originate from or the values of query strings, the protected resource responds to requests with either the requested content, an HTTP 403 status code (Forbidden), or with a custom response.